sparrowcode/DiffableKit/Readme.md

 ```

 That all.
 You can each time create new order or count cells and it automatically show with diffable animation.
 Project has some ready-use models, you can read about it next.

-### Ready Use Models

-It models which you can use now, it shoud close your task without code.
-Of couse you can create your models.
-Now in project you can find this ready-use models:

-- `SPDiffableItem` it basic class.
-All item models shoud be extend from it model.
-- `SPDiffableSection` basic section class.
-Included footer and header, also items (cells).
-- `SPDiffableHeader` basic header class.
-All headers shoud be extend from it class.
-- `SPDiffableFooter` basic footer class.
-All footers shoud be extend from it class.

-#### For Table:

-- `SPDiffableTableRow` it native table view cell.
-Support all basic styles and action for tap event.
-- `SPDiffableTableRowStepper` table view cell with stepper.
-Has maximum value and minimum, also incuded action with passed value.
-- `SPDiffableTableRowSwitch` table cell with switch, included default state and action for change event.
-- `SPDiffableTableRowButton` table cell with style as button.
-Supprt table styles and action for tap.
-- `SPDiffableTableTextHeader` table header with text.
-You can see it in native table.
-- `SPDiffableTableTextFooter` table footer text.

-#### For Collection:

-Now in progress development.

 ### Mediator